Amidn/JTBrix/README.rst

     typer src/JTBrix/cli.py run

 By default, JTBrix looks for a configuration file (`config.yml`) and a `static/` folder under the `Data/` directory.

+After running an experiment, the results are automatically saved in multiple formats—TXT, JSON, YAML, and CSV—under the `src/JTBrix/data/results/` folder.

+You can find and modify the configuration settings of your experiment in the `src/JTBrix/data/` directory.
+This includes the `config.yml` file and any associated media content needed for stimuli.

 The `static/` folder must include two subfolders: